Peter Pacult

 Peter Pacult (/de/, born 28 October 1959) is an Austrian professional football manager and former player.
-He last served as manager of Austria Klagenfurt.
+He last served as manager of Wolfsberger AC.

 Club career

 A prolific striker, however not for the national team, Pacult started his career at Vienna side Floridsdorfer AC before turning professional with Wiener SC.
 He joined Austrian giants Rapid Wien four years later, losing the UEFA Cup Winners Cup Final in 1985 against Everton.
 He moved on to and won two league titles with FC Tirol Innsbruck, with whom he was the top goal scorer in the 1990–91 European Cup alongside Jean-Pierre Papin.

 In 1993, he moved abroad to help TSV 1860 Munich win promotion to the Bundesliga.
 He finished his career at the other big Vienna club, Austria, in 1996.

 International career

 He made his debut for Austria in October 1982 against Northern Ireland but was not considered for the 1990 FIFA World Cup.
 He earned 24 caps, scoring one goal.
 His last international was a November 1993 World Cup qualification match against Sweden.